keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 })
 ```

-Now applications are working properly with GET and POST requests, and when using GET preload is up and running.
+Now applications are working properly with GET and POST requests and, when using GET, preload is up and running.

 # Push performance, more and more